newplayer-afk/odin-tic-tac-toe/README.md

 The reset function will allow the user to wipe the board clean

 The checkWin function will check all the win conditions to determine whether or not someone has won the game

+## CURRENT TO-DO LIST:

+- Add object that will determine the flow of the game
+- Test full game in console.log()
+- Add displayController function when full game is implemented
+- Create turn randomizer function